stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/03-creating-entry-list-screenlet/03-creating-the-connector.markdown

 Follow these steps to create Guestbook List Screenlet's Connector:

-1. In the Project navigator, right-click the `Connector` folder and select *New File*.
-In the dialog that appears, fill out each screen as follows:
+1. In the Project navigator, right-click the `Connector` folder you added above and select *New File*.
+In the dialog that appears, fill out each screen as
+    follows:

     - Select *iOS* &rarr; *Source* &rarr; *Cocoa Touch Class*, and click *Next*.
     - Name the class `EntryListPageLiferayConnector`, set it to extend